metascience-lab/metascience/content/news/built-in-contact-form/index.md

   integration.
 All you need to activate the form is a valid recipient email address saved in the form front matter.
 layout: single
-subtitle: Form to email feature powered by Formspree
+subtitle: Meta-Science Lab # Form to email feature powered by Formspree
 tags:
 - hugo-site
 title: Built-in Contact Form